zouhir/jarvis/README.md

 **Original Features**:

 * Shows you the count of ES Harmony module imports which can be treeshakable and the CJS ones which are not.
-* shows you how well your assets perform in 12 different connection types.
+* Shows you how well your assets perform in 12 different connection types.

 **Other Features**: